Sony Mobile wasn't the smartphone manufacturer to push boundaries. The company had been a stickler when it comes to design in recent years.

 When it comes to hardware, the Xperia XZ3 is near enough on par with the XZ2, meaning it offers a solid performance with plenty of power from its Qualcomm Snapdragon 845 chipset and 4GB of RAM.

-There is 64GB of storage, which although is actually relatively small compared to some newer devices – specifically the Galaxy Note 9 and its 512GB option – the XZ3 does have microSD card support (up to 512GB).
+There is 64GB of storage, which although is actually relatively small compared to some newer devices – specifically the Galaxy S10+ and its 1TB option – the XZ3 does have microSD card support (up to 512GB).

-A USB Type-C port is on the bottom of the XZ3 and Qi wireless charging is supported too, as it is on the XZ2 and XZ2 Premium devices.
+A USB Type-C port is on the bottom of the XZ3 and Qi wireless charging is supported too, as it is on the XZ2 and XZ2 Premium devices but not the newer Xperia 1.
 We weren't as impressed with the XZ2's battery as we have been with previous Xperia devices so it's great to see some extra milliamps of capacity added to the XZ3.

 Like the XZ2, the XZ3 has no 3.5mm headphone jack, but it does support Hi-Res, LDAC and aptX HD.
 Sony's Dynamic Vibration System is also on board, which can add vibration to anything you are watching or playing for added dramatics.

 In terms of speaker sound output, the Xperia XZ3 has a 20 per cent boost compared to its predecessor – and this difference is apparent.
-It's not quite to the Galaxy Note 9 and S9+ level, but the XZ3 offers good stereo separation and volume, making watching content on it pleasurable.
+There's good stereo separation and volume, making watching content on it pleasurable.

 - 19MP Motion Eye camera (1/2.3in type sensor, 1.22µm pixels), f/2.0 aperture